History of Amherst County

 In the early days the major crop raised in Amherst County was tobacco with apple orchards becoming popular in the late 19th century.
 Timber, mining and milling were also important industries.
 The introduction of the railroad in the late 19th century greatly influenced the county's growth.
 The county contains many good examples of 18th, 19th and early 20th century rural and small town architecture.
 The downtown area of Amherst is a classic example of early 20th century commercial architecture.

 The Amherst County Museum was founded in 1973 by a small group of concerned persons and is today an incorporated body with a membership of over 350 individuals, families, clubs and businesses.
-The museum executive board consists of 11 voting members, 1 ex-officio member and the Museum Director.
+It is run by a full time Director, an executive board and people who graciously volunteer their time.
 The museum serves the county schools, churches and civic organizations and all of the citizens of central Virginia through lectures, exhibits, school programs, and publications.

 The Old Amherst County Jail